ekaindriyanti146/jeepdaily/content/about.md

 ---
 title: "About Us"
-description: "dother.biz.id is the premier independent resource for Jeep Wrangler, Gladiator, and off-road enthusiasts.
-Expert guides, news, and community culture."
+description: "dother.biz.id is the premier independent resource for Jeep Wrangler, Gladiator, and off-road enthusiasts."
+date: 2023-10-27
+layout: "page"
+type: "page"
 draft: false
-layout: "page"
-disable_ads: true
 ---

 ## The Mission